Mendoza

 4. Bonarda: Although not as globally recognized, Bonarda, also known as Chaborno in the Napa Valley wine region, has made a significant mark in Mendoza, adapting well to its warm climate.
 This grape variety prefers the warmer parts of the region and requires ample sunlight for optimal ripening.
 Its resilience to heat and ability to maintain acidity in Mendoza's climate make it a valuable asset to the region's varietal portfolio.

 5. Chardonnay: Mendoza's Chardonnay benefits from the cooler areas of the region, particularly at higher altitudes where the temperature drops at night, preserving the grape's acidity.
 Chardonnay vines demand well-drained soils and are sensitive to the amount of sunlight, requiring careful canopy management to protect the grapes from excessive sun exposure.
+Learn about the fresh prodfile of Chardonnay wines in our comprehensive in-depth profile.

 6. Sauvignon Blanc: This variety thrives in Mendoza's cooler vineyard sites, where the high altitude plays a critical role in the grape's acidity and freshness.
 Sauvignon Blanc prefers cooler temperatures and benefits from the region's ability to offer a range of microclimates, allowing for the production of distinctively fresh wines.